Story of an MBA dropout – An IITian goes Beyond The MBA Hype

 By sheer chance I happened to meet with the heir to a well-known business group in my city.
 He was planning to set up a manufacturing unit for flyash bricks and tiles.
 After speaking with me for a while, he asked if I would be interested in working with him, and I immediately accepted his offer.
 This was my first real job – and I was going to help him establish a new company.

 I worked for him for a year.
 Through this short period of time, I gained a lot of knowledge and experience in a wide range of domains.
-I learnt accounting from the chief accountant of the group, and ended up building a spreadsheet-based financial analysis model with what-if scenario building capability.
+I learnt accounting from the chief accountant of the group, and ended up building a spreadsheet-based financial analysis model with what-if scenario building capability [related post: How to create a business plan].
 I liaised with German heavy equipment manufacturers, and was actively involved in negotiating price and other terms of sale of equipment for the factory.

 I got to know more about how to secure debt funding.
 I worked with many civil, mechanical and instrumentation engineers, and oversaw the installation of various types of machinery.
 In short, this was the most intellectually and professionally stimulating environment that I had ever been exposed to, and I relished every moment of it.